31st Mar 2022 |

 Hi John,

 I hope you are well.
 I’m writing to say that I’m really excited to be moving to Canada next year!
 I can’t wait to see you and catch up on old times.
-I was wondering if you could help me as I’m planning to do some part time work during my time there.
+I was wondering if you could help me as I’m planning to do some part-time work during my time there.

-I’ll be studying at the University of Montreal in their main campus.
+I’ll be studying at the University of Montreal on their main campus.
 The term time starts in September and runs through until the end of May.
 As the cost of living is quite high in Canada, I need some part-time work to supplement my student loan.
 I would be free to work in the evenings from 5pm and weekends.

 I recall you once saying that you had an uncle who owns a bakery in the city.
 Would you happen to be able to put in a good word on my behalf and see if there are any vacancies there?